Building a React SharePoint starter kit

 Summary

-2. Make API calls from both localhost, and the SharePoint deployed folder
+• Make API calls from localhost and deployed environments.

-There is probably additional work or possible improvements that could be made - such as converting to TypeScript, Dockerizing, integrating with other automations on a CI/CD tool.
-You might even include a suite of domain specific tests against SharePoint List data.
+There is probably additional work or possible improvements that could be made—such as converting to TypeScript, Dockerizing, or integrating with other automations on a CI/CD tool.
+You might even include a suite of domain-specific tests against SharePoint List data.
 Feel free to make pull requests or raise issues on the repo.
-I hope this guide has helped - it turned out to be quite useful for some of my work projects.
+I hope this guide has helped—it turned out to be quite useful for some of my work projects.